-Admission to the College for all degree programs is open to any high school graduate or its equivalent that meets the criteria listed below.
-Those who are selected for admission by the College for education as leaders in Christian service must maintain a high moral, spiritual, and academic level.
+Admission to the College for all degree programs is open to any person who is a high school graduate or who possess the equivalent and that meets the criteria listed below.
+Those persons who are selected for admission by the College for education as leaders in Christian service must maintain a high moral, spiritual, and academic level.
 Applicants should possess qualities that give promise of future usefulness in the field of Christian service.
 Candidates for admission must meet the qualifications in these areas.
 Transferring students must be in good standing with prior college(s) to be admitted to the Christian Life College.